John Kennedy (puppeteer)

-John Kennedy (born November 17, 1967) is an American puppeteer.
+John Kennedy is an American puppeteer and voice actor.
 He is known for his work with The Jim Henson Company since 1990.
 He was born in Plainfield, Indiana.
-In 1991, Kennedy succeeded Henson in the role of Dr. Teeth, after which Bill Barretta took over in 2005.
+In 1991, Kennedy succeeded Jim Henson as Dr. Teeth, after which Bill Barretta took over in 2005.
 In 2006, he performed Kermit the Frog on the Disney Cruise Line show, Muppets Ahoy!